DCAL Preamble

 Nomination Rules

-Members of the CAA are invited, and strongly encouraged, to nominate alumni for consideration as a Distinguished or Notable alumnus/ae.
+Members of the CAA are invited, and strongly encouraged, to nominate alumni for consideration as a Distinguished alumnus/ae.
 The DCAL committee will use the existing CAA definition of an “alumnus/ae” when considering candidates for selection, except for non- graduates referred to under Selection Criteria.

 To those alumni making a nomination, your participation is appreciated and highly valued.
-It is up to you, by narrative, to “make the case” for your nominee.
+It is up to you, bynarrative, to “make the case” for your nominee.
 CAA members may nominate the candidate for consideration multiple times, possibly building a better case each time as the individual’s accomplishments grow.

 Selection Criteria

-Distinguished Alumni is defined as an alumnus/ae of The Citadel who demonstrated extraordinary achievement as a single act, or the cumulative effect of a series of significant acts over time or having held a nationally, regionally, or locally recognizable and prominent position of unique and great responsibility.
+Distinguished Alumni is defined as an alumnus/ae of The Citadel who demonstrated extraordinary achievement as asingle act, or the cumulative effect of a series of significant acts over time or having held a nationally, regionally, orlocally recognizable and prominent position of unique and great responsibility.
 Cadet accomplishments, except those of an extraordinary nature, meaning superior/rare to an exceptional extent, do not satisfy the requirements for this recognition.

-Three and Four-star Generals, Flag Officers of the same rank, and Senior Executive Service equivalents, accredited 4-year college presidents and Medal of Honor/Navy Cross/AF Cross/Distinguished Service Cross recipients, require nomination and should be so nominated.
-A vote will still be conducted and the limited oversight and nomination rules herein apply.
+Three and Four-star Generals, Flag Officers of the same rank, and Senior Executive Service equivalents, accredited 4-year college presidents and Medal of Honor/Navy Cross/AF Cross/Distinguished Service Cross recipients, requirenomination, and should be so nominated.
+A vote will still be conducted, and the limited oversight and nomination rules herein apply.

 Limited Oversight and Notification Process

-In order to ensure appropriate limited oversight, the following procedures shall be followed:
+To ensure appropriate limited oversight, the following procedures shall be followed:

 Nominations from a CAA member received by the Committee will be forwarded to the CAA Historian and History Committee (if one exists) to validate the accuracy of submitted biographies.

-The CAA ED or the DCAL Chair will report all votes on all nominees to the CAA Executive Committee (ExCom) prior to any announcements and the CAA ExCom will make those votes known to the CAA BOD in Executive Session at its next regularly scheduled meeting.
+The CAA ED or the DCAL Chair will report all votes on all nominees to the CAA Executive Committee (ExCom)prior to any announcements and the CAA ExCom will make those votes known to the CAA BOD in Executive Session at its next regularly scheduled meeting.
 The reporting of votes means providing the names of all nominees considered, regardless of the recommendations made, not the actual ballot of each DCAL committee member.
 These communications will be held in strictest confidence by all parties receiving them.
-The CAA BOD has the authority to reject by a 3/4 vote of those present at a meeting where a quorum is present any nominee being considered.
+The CAA BOD has the authority toreject by a 3/4 vote of those present at a meeting where a quorum is present any nominee being considered.

-The information describing an alumnus/ae for Distinguished or Notable inclusion shall be complete and shall be prepared by the DCAL Committee in conjunction with the CAA History Committee and forwarded to the CAA ED for formatting and correction as needed.
-The materials forwarded to the CAA ED shall include all nomination documents.
-The description is subject to CAA BOD review.
+The information describing an alumnus/ae for Distinguished or pre-existing Notable inclusion shall be complete andshall be prepared by the DCAL Committee in conjunction with the CAA History Committee and forwarded to the CAA ED for formatting and correction as needed.

 The President of the CAA will notify the award recipient of his/her selection.